NeisesResearch/kernel_module_workstation/readme.md

 What is this?

-> This is a workbench to support the creation of kernel modules for use with camkes-vm-linux.
+> This is a workbench to support the creation of linux kernel modules for use with camkes-vm-linux.

 Why would I want it?